marshallm94/Learning_Notes/AWS.md

 				* "Shared Nothing" Architecture - each node has one shard of the NoSQL database, and can thus work independently of all other processes on other nodes.
 			* Do not adhere to ACID constraints.
-				* By relaxing the "Consistency" principal of ACID, NoSQL systems can be highly durable and available.
-Relaxing the Consistency principals isn't a problem with NoSQL because NoSQL solutions were designed for inconsistent data.
+				* By relaxing the "Consistency" principle of ACID, NoSQL systems can be highly durable and available.
+Relaxing the Consistency principles isn't a problem with NoSQL because NoSQL solutions were designed for inconsistent data.
 		* Most NoSQL databases access their data using their own custom API, or possibly a combination of their own custom API and "traditional" SQL. **There isn't a universal query language that is supported by